BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

     That's illustrated in the header image above.<br/><br/>

 2. **As far as the jobs humans have, those jobs have already been optimized around the parts of the computational universe (the Ruliad) that machines can't handle.**<br/><br/>
    People have long predicted that technological innovations, such as automobiles, would on balance destroy jobs.
-Spoiler: they haven't.
+The reality is that they haven't.
 In fact, as we've automated more, there's been more work available to be done.
-This is known as Jevons Paradox, named after an observation made by the English economist William Stanley Jevons in 1865. -[https://news.northeastern.edu/2025/02/07/jevons-paradox-ai-future/](https://news.northeastern.edu/2025/02/07/jevons-paradox-ai-future/).
+This is known as Jevons Paradox, named after an observation made by the British economist William Stanley Jevons in 1865. -[https://news.northeastern.edu/2025/02/07/jevons-paradox-ai-future/](https://news.northeastern.edu/2025/02/07/jevons-paradox-ai-future/).
 To quote:

 > British economist William Stanley Jevons first presented his eponymous paradox in his 1865 book, “The Coal Question,” where he noted that more efficient steam engines had not led to a decrease in the use of coal in British factories as many believed, but increased the use as the fossil fuel became cheaper and more engines and factories were built.<br/><br/> “Efficiency can backfire by making a resource so cheap that everyone uses it more,” Piao summarizes, noting that British coal consumption tripled by 1900.